'They aren't just names': Survivors, activists remember women killed at Polytechnique

 The sober, early-afternoon ceremony was not the only commemorative event set to honour the anniversary.

-Fourteen beams of light, representing each of the Polytechnique victims, will be projected into the sky from a lookout on Mount Royal later in the day.
+Fourteen beams of light, representing each of the Polytechnique victims, were projected into the sky from a lookout on Mount Royal on Sunday evening.

-Montreal Mayor Valerie Plante, Polytechnique director Philippe Tanguy, and the sister of one of the victims, Catherine Bergeron, will lay a wreath of roses.
+Montreal Mayor Valerie Plante, Polytechnique director Philippe Tanguy, and the sister of one of the victims, Catherine Bergeron, planned to lay a wreath of roses.
 Plante also encouraged local residents to light a candle in memory of the victims.

-Je me suis recueillie avec Catherine Bergeron @6decembre1989 et Philippe Tanguy @polymtl.
-Chaque 6 décembre, le ciel de @CentrevilleMTL continuera d'être illuminé grâce aux 14 faisceaux lumineux au Mont-Royal.
-C'est notre devoir de mémoire, n'oublions jamais leurs noms. #polmtl pic.twitter.com/fxbd4YIWAw— Valérie Plante (@Val_Plante) December 7, 2020

-This report by The Canadian Press was first published Dec.
-6, 2020.